-For pension tax information, you'll find most of what you need to know at: gov.uk/tax-on-your-private-pension
+For pension tax information, such as allowances and limits, you'll find most of what you need to know at: gov.uk/tax-on-your-private-pension

 Saving more into your pension

 How to boost your pension pot

 The benefits of a bigger pension pot are simple: the more you save, the more likely you are to retire with enough money to live comfortably as you grow older.
 There are three ways you could increase the money in your pot.